China’s Successive Failures

 The Communists have been even more grotesque than successive emperors.
 They did not limit themselves merely to power struggles at court; instead they pursued their power struggles by means of mass movements through society as a whole.
 Succession struggles have over the years been the source of social disasters. 中共在權力繼承問題上，比歷代帝王更不堪的，是不僅在宮廷內鬥爭，而且在社會上以運動群眾方式去達到權鬥目的。繼承問題從來都是社會災難的根源。

 Deng Xiaoping was probably thinking of this when he determined who would succeed him during his life and he stipulated that the post of Party General Secretary could only be held twice, limiting people to a tenure of ten years.
 He thought that this could prevent a confrontation between the incumbent leader and his successor.
 Deng even stipulated that Hu Jintao should be the General Secretary after Jiang Zemin.
 Jiang Zemin stipulated that Xi Jinping should succeed his successor, Hu Jintao.
 Not only has Xi claimed a mantle as grand as that of Mao Zedong, he has also blocked potential successors like Hu Chunhua and Sun Zhengcai from joining the Standing Committee of the Politburo.
-He went so far as to overthrow Sun Zhengcai for corruption.
-It would appear as though he is set to overturn the unwritten rule that no leader would stay beyond two terms in office, reviving the tradition of lifelong tenure from the era of the [Maoist] personality cult. 鄧小平大概有見及此，因此他生前定下隔代指定接班人，並規定總書記只能連任一次，即只可以掌最高權力10年。以為這樣可以避免在任者與接班者的尖銳衝突。鄧小平隔代指定了胡錦濤。江澤民也隔代指定了習近平。但現在習不僅掌握了與毛澤東旗鼓相當的絕對權力，而且阻止了隔代接班人胡春華、孫政才進入常委，更以反貪罪名把孫政才鬥倒，似乎有意要打破只做兩任的不成文規定，恢復個人崇拜時代的終身職。
+He went so far as to oust Sun Zhengcai for corruption.
+It would appear that he is set to overturn the unwritten rule that no leader would stay beyond two terms in office, reviving the tradition of lifelong tenure from the era of the [Maoist] personality cult. 鄧小平大概有見及此，因此他生前定下隔代指定接班人，並規定總書記只能連任一次，即只可以掌最高權力10年。以為這樣可以避免在任者與接班者的尖銳衝突。鄧小平隔代指定了胡錦濤。江澤民也隔代指定了習近平。但現在習不僅掌握了與毛澤東旗鼓相當的絕對權力，而且阻止了隔代接班人胡春華、孫政才進入常委，更以反貪罪名把孫政才鬥倒，似乎有意要打破只做兩任的不成文規定，恢復個人崇拜時代的終身職。

 History teaches us that this will invariably lead to a disastrous contention over the political succession, not merely a struggle at court but a broader social disaster. 人類歷史的所有經驗，都證明這一定會引爆權力繼承的大災難，不僅是宮廷災難，更是社會災難。